 Configuring Address Book Server Phone Normalization

 Phone numbers that are stored in disparate directories are essentially unstructured strings that lack a strict model for consistency.
-Microsoft Office Communicator 2007 R2 requires standardized E.164 phone numbers.
+Communicator requires standardized E.164 phone numbers.
 This number translation is performed by the Address Book Server in conjunction with mapping rules.
 Two types of rules can be applied to phone numbers:

-Company rules are rules that you configure specifically to meet your company requirements.
-A sample company rule is in a text file that is included in the installation folder with ABServer.exe, which is a command-line tool that you can use to manage Address Book Server.
-The name of the sample file is Sample_Company_Phone_Number_Normalization_Rules.txt.
-The file includes instructions to copy the sample file to the output location for the pool and change the name to Company_Phone_Number_Normalization_Rules.txt.
-Following these instructions ensures that the file can be used for future synchronization passes and that the rule is implemented as a company rule.
+A sample company rule is in a text file that is included in the installation folder alongside ABServer.exe, with a comment at the top of the file telling the administrator that, to implement a company specific rule, to copy the sample file to the output location for the pool and change the name to Company_Phone_Number_Normalization_Rules.txt so that it can be used for future synchronization passes.